A timeline of the jewel heist at the Louvre in Paris - WTOP News

 9:37 a.m.: A message is sent to staff to request that all the museum’s doors be closed.

-9:38 a.m.: The thieves leave via the same window and flee east with two other people waiting for them on two scooters.
+9:38 a.m.: The thieves leave via the same window and flee eastward with two other people waiting for them on two scooters.
 They leave behind a yellow jacket similar to those often worn by construction workers and other equipment, including a disc cutter.
-Culture Minister Rachida Dati said that security officers on site prevented one thief from setting the truck with the freight lift on fire.
+Culture Minister Rachida Dati said that security officers on site prevented one thief from setting fire to the truck with the freight lift.

 10:34 a.m.: Dati announces on social media that “a robbery took place this morning at the opening of the Louvre Museum.”